drcdev/flutter_fhir/README.md

 First attempt at a flutter app for FHIR.
 1. Basic Oauth2 access to FHIR server (https://www.health-samurai.io/aidbox).
-2. Can create new patients, download/sync from server.
+2. Can create new patients, download from server.
+3. Can enter new patients w/ family members.
+4. Currently unable to upload new patients to server.
+5. Added lots of the FHIR json classes (but still more to do).

 ToDo: Goal is to be able to upload vaccination data.